abstractionjackson/rayzum/GITHUB_PAGES_DEPLOY.md

 ```

 ### Local Storage
-All data is stored in the browser's localStorage under the key `'regent_street_db'`.
+All data is stored in the browser's localStorage under the key `'rayzum_db'`.
 This means:
 - Data persists only in the browser where it was created
 - Data is not synced across devices
 - Clearing browser data will delete all resumes/templates